Hard Enamel vs Soft Enamel – Which One’s Better for My Design?

 What is a Hard Enamel Pin?

-Hard enamel pins may look rather similar to soft enamel pins, but the process to create them is very different.
+hard enamel pins may look rather similar to soft enamel pins, but the process to create them is very different.

-Also known as cloissoné pins, hard enamel pins are created by adding each piece of colored enamel individually to a die-struck metal mold, heating the entire pin to a high temperature, then polishing and grinding the entire surface of the pin until a flat surface is achieved.
-Hard enamel pins are typically thicker and more durable than soft enamel pins, but they aren’t suitable for extremely intricate designs or certain types of metal.
+Also known as cloissoné pins, hard enamel pins are created by adding each piece of colored enamel individually to a die-struck metal mold, heating the entire pin to a high temperature, then polishing and grinding the entire surface of the pin until a flat surface is achieved. hard enamel pins are typically thicker and more durable than soft enamel pins, but they aren’t suitable for extremely intricate designs or certain types of metal.

 Hard enamel pins are available in a wide variety of colors.
-Hard enamel pins typically cost a little more than soft enamel pins, but at The/Studio, they can cost as low as $0.46 each depending on the order quantity and add-ons.
+Hard enamel pins typically cost a little more than soft enamel pins, but at THE/STUDIO, they can cost as low as $0.46 each depending on the order quantity and add-ons.

 Key Features of Hard Enamel Pins: